Event Horizon (film): Television series

-In August 2019, a television series based on the film was reported to be in development by Paramount Television and Amazon Studios.
-Adam Wingard will direct the series, in addition to serving as executive producer alongside Larry Gordon, Lloyd Levin, and Jeremy Platt, who previously held producer roles on the original feature film.
+In August 2019, reports surfaced that a television series based on the film was being developed by Paramount Television and Amazon Studios.
+Adam Wingard will direct the series, in addition to serving as executive producer alongside Larry Gordon, Lloyd Levin, both of whom previously had held producer roles on the film, and Jeremy Platt.
 In March 2024, Wingard provided a brief update stating, "It's definitely in the works.
 I've just been in Godzilla land for so long.
 I wouldn't say that there's definitive traction in terms of it moving forward, but we have a fucking amazing script.
 Once this movie's over, it's just about refocusing my attention towards getting that set up."
+As of May 2025, the series was still believed to be actively in development.